 This therapy aims to address any behavioral and emotional problems of children or adolescents.

 Multisystemic therapy also focuses on broader issues with the child’s behavior.
-For example, it could aim to improve their interaction with social systems, such as schools or neighborhoods.
+For example, it could aim to improve their interaction with

 This family therapy involves a therapist who examines interactions across generations, such as between parents and children.
 The aim is to understand how these communications cause problems in the family.